 You can alternatively create HOS driver profiles from within the GPS Portal (Pro and Enterprise Only) to expedite the process of adding drivers.
 You can also use the GPS Portal (Pro and Enterprise Only) to fix any broken associations between HOS driver profiles and GPS driver profiles.

-- From within the HOS portal, hover your mouse over the Admin menu, and click Drivers.
+- From within the HOS portal, hover your mouse over the Setup menu, and click Drivers.

 - Click New.